Sahamati/sahamatinet-agent-downloadables/SETUP.md

 **If using `secret`**:
 - **Initial Setup**: Call this API when initializing your application/service to register your entity's secret with SNA
-- **Secret Reset**: Call this API only when you perform a secret reset to update the stored secret in SNA's database
+- **Secret Reset**: Call this API when you perform a secret reset to update the stored secret in SNA's database
 - **Note**: Once the secret is registered, SNA will automatically generate tokens when the old token expires.
-You only need to call this API again if your secret changes.
+You need to call this API again if your secret changes.

 **If using `token`**:
 - **Initial Setup**: Call this API when initializing your application/service to register your entity's token with SNA